trussworks/terraform-aws-s3-private-bucket/README.md

 AWS automatically enables S3 Block Public Access and disables S3 access control lists for new S3 buckets.

-Version 5.x.x of this module adds a new resource and three new variables.
+Version 5.x.x of this module adds a new resource and two new variables.
 How to use the new variables will depend on your use case.

 New resource: